 This totally depends on where you are and who you end up working for.
 For example in Ecuador I had free accommodation, some meals, private Spanish lessons and $100 per month.
 It wasn’t great pay by any means, but the location and lifestyle were totally worth it and I was spending less than £200 a month on top and living it large!

 On the flip side my most recent season in Portugal was free accommodation, free food and around £600 per month so you could really save some good cash if you needed too.

 Bluntly put you should never get into surf coaching for the cash – it will however help you fund a great season hopping lifestyle and allow you to live and explore places you may not have been able to before.

 Do it for your love of the ocean and travel!

 Without a doubt being able to surf warm water waves all day and chill on the beach!
 Passing on your stoke to heaps of people is great job satisfaction too!

 It would have to be sitting on the beach running pop drills whilst perfect offshore waves roll through in the background not being surfed.
 Sometimes it’s hard not to ditch off work and simply surf yourself!

-If you’re looking for more information about surf instructor training and the possibility of turning it into a gap year job, check out ticket to ride surf site for opportunities.
+If you’re looking for more information about surf instructor courses and the possibility of turning it into a gap year job, check out ticket to ride surf site for opportunities.